jayant0146/shopping_mart/shopping-mart/README.md

 With axios, we can directly communicate with the client, for get, post everything With toastify, we can place in the notifications attractively

+For user and admin dashboard, create user dashboard UI.
+Then in authroutes use the token for keeoing signing in of the users.
+Then we'll access that routes in private mode so that we can protect the user dashboard from the other users.
+Important: auth.jsx, Private.jsx